younagendra/Fitin/README.md

-# RevealEffectSample
+# Fitin

-This project demonstrates the use of DecoView, Reveal Effect, and TickerView.
+This application calculates your BMI and BMR and also demonstrates the use of following libraries.

+DecoView, TickerView, and custom animation Reveal effect provided in Android SDK.

 You can watch the demo here.